An experiment shows that one of the basic units of life — nucleobases — could have originated within giant gas clouds interspersed between the stars.

 “This result could be key to unraveling fundamental questions for humankind, such as what organic compounds existed during the formation of the solar system and how they contributed to the birth of life on Earth,” says Yasuhiro Oba of Hokkaido University’s Institute of Low Temperature Science.

-Scientists have already detected some of the basic organic molecules necessary for the beginnings of life in comets, asteroids, and in interstellar molecular clouds: giant gaseous clouds dispersed between stars.
+Scientists have already detected some of the basic organic molecules necessary for the beginnings of life in comets, asteroids, and interstellar molecular clouds: giant gaseous clouds dispersed between stars.
 It is thought that these molecules could have reached Earth through meteorite impacts some four billion years ago, providing key ingredients for the chemical cocktail that gave rise to life.
 Learning how these molecules formed is vital to understanding the origins of life.

 “This result could be key to unraveling fundamental questions for humankind, such as what organic compounds existed during the formation of the solar system and how they contributed to the birth of life on Earth.” — Yasuhiro Oba